bwsw/cs-pulse-sensor/README.md

 ]
 ```

-Virtual machine series look like:
+Virtual machine series stored into influxdb look like:

 ```
 [